 Digital collaboration aims to improve information flow, communication, collaboration, document and content management across the organization, leading to increased productivity and employee efficiency.

-Apart from office software, the cloud is an essential part of digital collaboration as it ensures that companies can function beyond geographical boundaries and standard work timings.
+Apart from office software, the cloud is an essential part of the digital collaboration as it ensures that companies can function beyond geographical boundaries and standard work timings.

 Role of workplace collaboration in improving workflow